HealthML/AntiSplodge/README.md

 ![Overview](AS_overview.png)

 **AntiSplodge**, is a simple feed-forward neural network-based pipeline, designed to effective deconvolute spatial transcriptomics profiles, in an easy, fast, and, intuitive manner.
 It comes with all functions required to do a full deconvolution, from sampling synthetic spot profiles required to train the neural network, to the methods required to train the supplied network architecture.
-It is neatly packed into functions calls similar to that of traditional R-packages, where users are only exposed to fiddling with hyperparameters.
+It is neatly packed into a python package with function calls similar to that of traditional R-packages, where users are only exposed to fiddling with hyperparameters.

 ## Installation